edangolgithub/Evan-Dangol-Backend-Task/README.md

 * Users can create, read, update, and delete tasks.
-* Tasks are displayed in a paginated list on the frontend.
+* Tasks are displayed in a list on the frontend.